Ujwala89/Getting-and-Cleaning-Data-Assignment/README.md

 6. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-##  The script is described in 6 sections (initialization and Parth 1 thru Part 5):
+###  The script is described in 6 sections:

+	`	1.
+Initialization
+		2. Part 1 thru Part 5
+		3. Finalize

 ### Initialization: Get the data

 The script will do the following: